 On the night of January 9, 2005, 24 paintings and 70 pieces of silverware, the heart of the 17th and 18th century collection, were stolen from the Westfries Museum during a burglary.
-For years, the municipality of Hoorn had been hoping that the paintings and silver would resurface.
-Last year one of the stolen paintings first appeared on a Ukrainian website.
+For years, the city of Hoorn had been hoping that the paintings and silver would resurface.